Aaron-Ekal/AttachmentJobs/README.md

-# Neighborhood
+# AttachmentJobs
 This project is built using Python|Django
 # By Aaron Ekal

 # Description
-Neighborhood is a web application that allows the user to go around everything happening within their neighborhood
+AttachmentJobs is a web application that allows the user to go around everything happening within their AttachmentJobs

 # User Story
 Users need to Sign in to the application to start using it

-Users can Set up a profile about them and a general location and their neighborhood name
+Users can Set up a profile about them and a general location and their AttachmentJobs name

-Users Find a list of different businesses in my neighborhood.
+Users Find a list of different businesses in my AttachmentJobs.

-Users can search for different businesses in their neighborhood.
+Users can search for different businesses in their AttachmentJobs.

-Users can Find Contact Information for the health department and Police authorities near my neighborhood.
+Users can Find Contact Information for the health department and Police authorities near my AttachmentJobs.

-Users can Change their neighborhood when I decide to move out.
+Users can Change their AttachmentJobs when I decide to move out.

-Users can Only view details of a single neighborhood.
+Users can Only view details of a single AttachmentJobs.

 # Setup
 Prerequisites
-To work with Rhood App you need to have some few prerequisites.
+To work withAttachmentJobs App you need to have some few prerequisites.
 Python3.8
 pip
 Django